NiallHornFX/StableFluids3D-GL/README.md

 - [x] MacCormack Advection
 - [x] Vorticity Confinement
-- [ ] Integrate TBB
-- [ ] SIMD Instructions
-- [ ] IM-GUI
+- [x] OpenMP Multithreading
 - [ ] RayMarcher Refactor

-## Dependencies
+## Dependencies (See "thirdpaty_License.md")
 * GLFW - OpenGL Window and Context Creation.
 * GLEW - OpenGL Extensions Loading/Wangiling.

 ## Building ##
-CMake Build System is planned, for now relies on Visual Studio 2017+ (vc141).
+Currently uses shipped Visual Studio 2017 (vc141) Solution.
 Libaries of GLFW and GLEW are statically Linked to the application as of now.
 Tested on Windows 7 and Windows 10.
-Linux Support coming soon.

 ## Use Case - Setup Example ##
 ````C++